1st to Die

-1st to Die is a 2001 crime novel by American author James Patterson that is the first book in the Women's Murder Club series.
+1st to Die is a 2001 crime novel by American author James Patterson.
+It is the first book in the Women's Murder Club series.
 The series is about four friends who pool their skills together to crack San Francisco's toughest murder cases.
-The women each have different jobs: Lindsay Boxer, a homicide inspector for the San Francisco Police Department, Claire Washburn, a medical examiner, Jill Bernhardt, an assistant D.A., and Cindy Thomas, a reporter who just started working the crime desk of the San Francisco Chronicle.
+Lindsay Boxer is a homicide inspector for the San Francisco Police Department; Claire Washburn is a medical examiner; Jill Bernhardt is an assistant D.A.; and Cindy Thomas is a reporter who just started working the crime desk of the San Francisco Chronicle.

 Plot summary

 The prologue introduces the main character Inspector Lindsay Boxer, San Francisco P.D., who is in a depression and holding a gun to her head as a result of losing a love interest in a case called "The Honeymoon Murders".

 Book One begins with David and Melanie Brandt, freshly married, in their hotel room at the Grand Hyatt.
 A man outside the door calls "Champagne" and David opens the door.
 The man, Phillip Campbell, then violently kills the bride and groom and immorally brutalizes the corpse of Melanie.

 The book then cuts to Inspector Lindsay Boxer in her general practitioner's office.
-The doctor, Dr. Roy Orenthaler, tells Lindsay that she has a rare, and deadly, blood disease called Negli's aplastic anemia.
-Throughout the book, Lindsay struggles with the physical side-effects of getting blood transfusions for Negli's and the emotional aspect of having a life-threatening disease.
-During the appointment, she is called to the crime scene of a double murder at the Grand Hyatt.
+The doctor, Dr. Roy Orenthaler, tells Lindsay that she has a rare and deadly blood disease called Negli's aplastic anemia.
+Throughout the book, Lindsay struggles with the physical side effects of getting blood transfusions, and the emotional aspect of having a life-threatening disease.
+During her appointment, she is called to the crime scene of a double murder at the Grand Hyatt.
 In that scene she is introduced to Cindy Thomas, covering the story.
 The second pair of bodies are found, and after Lindsay is told she has a new partner due to the sensitivity of the case, Cindy, Lindsay, and medical examiner Claire Washburn join forces to attempt to solve the case.

-The 3rd pair of bodies are found in Cleveland, Ohio, which are thought to be connected to the San Francisco cases.
-As Lindsay and company go through the case they acquire a fourth friend, Assistant D.A.
+The third pair of bodies are found in Cleveland, Ohio, which are thought to be connected to the San Francisco cases.
+As Lindsay and company go through the case, they acquire a fourth friend, Assistant D.A.
 Jill Bernhardt.
-Together, the four friends attempt to pin down a suspect, leading to the shocking conclusion.
+Together, the four attempt to pin down a suspect, leading to the shocking conclusion.
 A subplot features Lindsay's attraction to Chris Raleigh, her new partner.